SunnyOswal/sunnyoswal.github.io/_posts/2021-04-22-using-terraform-plugin-cache.md

 is_home_btn_reqd: "True"
 ---

-In my current project, we have automation scripts running terraform which had multiple providers like gcp & vault.
+In my current project, we have automation scripts running terraform which have multiple providers like gcp & vault.
-+ Also as part of automation we have to cleanup the repo which had the default **.terraform** dir (where all providers were downloaded) as we cloned the git repo(very light) on every run to fetch latest repo .
++ Also as part of automation we have to cleanup the repo which has the default **.terraform** dir (where all providers were downloaded) as we cloned the git repo(very light) on every run to fetch latest repo .
 + Due to this cleanup , everytime automation was downloading the terraform plugins/providers which would take some time depending on download speeds.

 We wanted to avoid downloading same plugins/providers every time if there was no change in version.